elizabethpursell/WDL_HSI_Test/README.md

 # WDL HSI

-All code specifically for the WDL algorithm and any code in the folders titled wdl, kmeans, old, and utilities are attributed to here: https://github.com/MarshMue/GeoWDL-TAG-ML-ICML-2023
+All code specifically for the WDL algorithm and any code in the folders wdl, kmeans, old, and utilities are attributed here: https://github.com/MarshMue/GeoWDL-TAG-ML-ICML-2023

 Information on the Salinas A sensor used for constructing the cost matrix is here: